Table of Contents

 1. 🎭 Mask Shaders

-These are the property names of the mask textures that are available to the final Full-Screen Composite shaders of each Tier.
+Below are the property names of the mask textures that are available to the final Full-Screen 🖼️Composite shaders of each Tier.
 The system's Renderer Features only run the required Render Passes for it if the final composite shader has one of these properties added to the Shader Graph's properties.
+Adding any of these Texture2D properties to a full-screen composite outline shader will instruct the 🧑🎨Outline3DRenderFeature to run the required Render Passes to create the texture, if supported by the Tier of the feature:

 Type Property Name Simple Basic Advanced Pro